Skip to main content

 Updated over a week ago

-This is a perfect way to reward loyalty amongst your existing customers, build your mailing list, and maximise sales for your classes.
+Pre-sales are a perfect way to reward loyalty amongst your existing customers, and maximise sales for your classes before the new term begins.

-You might also choose to only sell block / term tickets in the pre-sale initially.
-This will allow the bulk of your classes to be sold in advance and help save on your transaction fees - it helps give you some financial security for your term, and means you've only got to worry about filling a smaller number of ad-hoc spaces as the weeks progress.
+πŸ’‘ Top tip: You might also choose to only sell block / term tickets in the pre-sale initially.
+This will allow the bulk of your classes to be sold in advance and help save on your transaction fees.
 It also means your early customers get your classes at the best available price.

 Provided you have uploaded a Privacy Policy, all of your previous customers via Happity will have been asked if they would like to sign up to your newsletter at the point of booking.